equites-chess/equites-core/README.md

 <!--[![Coverage Status](https://coveralls.io/repos/fthomas/equites/badge.png?branch=master)](https://coveralls.io/r/fthomas/equites)-->

 Equites is a bunch of chess related code mostly implemented in Scala.
-Currently there is nothing usable from a chess player's point of view.
+Currently there is little usable from a chess player's point of view.
 But it can animate random [Knight's tours][Equites] :-) and [talk with chess engines][UciEngineVsItself] via the [Universal Chess Interface (UCI)][UCI].